 Amazon Prime Day is big.
-In fact, it’s so big that this year, it’s being extended to Amazon Prime Days — a two-day event from July 15-16th.
+In fact, it’s so big that it’s been extended to a two-day event.

 It feels like the hype surrounding the extension has also doubled, which isn’t too surprising.
 It’s been reported that Prime Day has a significant effect on all retailers, even those not selling products on Amazon.
 In fact, businesses that run discounts during Amazon Prime Day typically see a 40 percent increase in sales on average across retail categories.

 So, when the success is so apparent, it’s essential that retailers leverage the upcoming Prime Days as a unique opportunity to boost sales.
 Here are some essential tips to doing just that.